 Another reason that the supply chain may break down could be that the company you are dealing with are having problems sourcing the product that you need.

 If this is the case, you will need to examine the relationship that you have with the said company and decide whether it’s time to find a supplier that can deliver on budget and on time, every time.
-Remember business relationships are important but don’t maintain one at the detriment of your company’s profits.
+Remember are important but don’t maintain one at the detriment of your company’s profits.

 You have too few employees to complete your orders

 Lastly, some businesses face an issue when something that they are selling takes off, but they don’t have enough staff to fulfill all of the orders that are coming through.

 While this might not be such a big disaster for very small companies making bespoke products, as a customer expect there to be a bit of a wait time.
 For some companies, it can mean the difference between getting an order or not.